Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Ranks of ideals and dimensions of cell modules and irreducible representations

 In this subsection we follow \cite[Section~7]{Wilcox2007} to define the partition algebra and explain its cellular structure.
 Let $R$ be a commutative ring with identity, let $\delta \in R$ be fixed, and let $\psi$ be the mapping

 called a \emph{twisting} from $\P_n$ to $R$, where $m(\alpha,\beta)$ denotes the number of connected components removed from the middle row when constructing the composition $\alpha \beta$ in $\P_n$.
 The resulting twisted semigroup algebra $R^{\psi}[\P_n]$ is called the \emph{partition algebra}; see \cite{Martin1991, Martin1994, Jones1994_2}.
+The algebra $R^{\psi}[\P_n]$ has $\P_n$ as its basis, and its multiplication $\star$ is defined on basis elements (and then extended linearly) by $\al\star\be=\psi(\al,\be)(\al\be)$.

 Recall from Section~\ref{sect_Pn} above that there is a natural anti-involution $*$ on $\P_n$ that reflects graphs representing elements in the horizontal axis.
 By linearity, this extends to an $R$-linear anti-involution (also denoted $*$) on the partition algebra $R^{\psi}[\P_n]$.
 Also recall from Section~\ref{sect_Pn} that $\rank(\alpha)$ is the number of transversal blocks of $\alpha\in\P_n$, that the $\gj$-classes of $\P_n$ are the sets